Riggstadt/Photodiode_Amplifier/WORKFLOW.md

 Of great importance to our design workflow, the Q-factor has several values of great interest to us.
 Any second order system can be underdamped, overdamped or criticaly damped.
 Q-factor has great impact on rise-time ($t_{r}$) and overshoot ($PO$).
 We would like to have a signal with no overshoot and no rise-time.
 This is, however, impossible, a compromise is desirable.

--  Underdamped sytems have short rise-times, but large overshoots and settling times
+-  Underdamped systems have short rise-times, but large overshoots and settling times
--  Overdamped sytem have small overhoots, but long rise-times
+-  Overdamped systems have small overshoots, but long rise-times
 -  Critically damped systems have short rise-times and no overshoots

-A system is considered critically damped if the Q-factor is 0.5.
+A system is considered critically damped if the Q-factor is 0.5 (or $\zeta$ = 0.5).

-Other useful Q-factors are Q = 1 and Q = $\frac{\sqrt(2)}{2}$, with the second one being the Q-factor for which the transfer function attains a maximally flat frequency response.
+Other useful Q-factors are Q = 1 and Q = $\frac{\sqrt{2}}{2}$, with the second one being the Q-factor for which the transfer function attains a maximally flat frequency response.

 ## Design Process
 Given the known variables and constraints: